Thorki-Su/CS551P_Assignment_3/README.md

 'main.html' is the main template for other pages.
 'homepage.html' is for the homepage.
 'country.html' is for the country detail pages.

-# Name in the git log
-'Thorki Su' is the username of Peiheng Su in github.